John Batman: Legacy

 Batman was buried in the Old Melbourne Cemetery but was exhumed and re-buried in the Fawkner Cemetery, a cemetery named after his fellow colonist (and rival), John Pascoe Fawkner.
 A bluestone obelisk was constructed in 1922 which was later moved to Batman Avenue before being returned to the Queen Victoria Market site in 1992.
 The obelisk is inscribed with the Latin "circumspice" meaning "look around", the entire city of Melbourne being his legacy.
 The obelisk also states that Melbourne was "unoccupied" prior to John Batman's arrival in 1835.

-Australian sprinter Daniel Batman was a direct descendant of John Batman.

 Controversy over massacres

-Despite his responsibility for many Aboriginal deaths, Batman is widely considered to have been sympathetic towards Aboriginal people.
+Despite his responsibility for many Aboriginal deaths, Batman is widely considered by the Australian public to have been sympathetic towards Aboriginal people due to his attempt to establish a treaty.
 Batman's legacy has been challenged in the 21st century, and most criticism has focused on his killings of Indigenous people in Tasmania.
 In 2016, Darebin Council voted unanimously to change the name of Batman Park in Northcote.
 It is now called Gumbri Park, after Gumbri (Jessie Hunter), great-niece of Wurundjeri leader William Barak and the last girl born on the Coranderrk Aboriginal Reserve in Healesville.

 In 2017, artist Ben Quilty called for Batman's statue to be removed from the Melbourne CBD, describing him as a mass murderer who "makes the American Confederates look friendly" and adding that "changing the inscription [on his statue] to 'mass murderer' might slightly appease my sense of justice."

 The Victorian electoral Division of Batman was abolished in 2018 and renamed the Division of Cooper after Aboriginal political activist William Cooper.